-6.2.6 Complement Protect (CMP)
+6. 2.
+6 Complement Protect (CMP)

 The Complement Protect bit (CMP SR2[6]) is a non-volatile read / write bit in the Status Register (SR2[6]).
-It is used in conjunction with SEC.
-TB.
-BP2.
-BP1 and BP0 bits to provide more flexibility for the array protection.
+It is used in conjunction with SEC, TB, BP2, BP1 and BP0 bits to provide more flexibility for the array protection.
 Once CMP is set to 1, previous array protection set by SEC, TB, BP2, BP1 and BP0 will be reversed.
-For instance, when CMP=0, a top 4-kB sector can be protected while the rest of the array is not; when CMP=1, the top 4-kB sector will become unprotected while the rest of the array become read-only.
-Refer to Section 6.4.2, Block Protection Maps for details.
+For instance, when CMP=0, a top 4-KB sector can be protected while the rest of the array is not; when CMP=1, the top 4-KB sector will become unprotected while the rest of the array become read-only.
+Refer to Section 6.3.2, Block Protection Maps for details.
 The default setting is CMP=0.

-6.2.7 The Status Register Protect (SRP0)
+6.2.7 The Status Register Protect (SRP1, SRP0)

-The Status Register Protect bits (SRP0) is a non-volatile read / write bits in the Status Register (SR1[7]).
-The SRP bits control the method of write protection: software protection, hardware protection.
+The Status Register Protect bits (SRP1 and SRP0) are non-volatile read / write bits in the Status Register (SR2[0] and SR1[7]).
+The SRP bits control the method of write protection: software protection, hardware protection, power supply lock-down, or one time programmable (OTP) protection.